How Docker Compose Actually Went for My Development Setup

 condition: service_started

-The condition: service_healthy bit is what actually makes Docker wait.
-Without it, depends_on is just ordering, not waiting.
-I'm still kind of annoyed this isn't the default behavior.
-Or at least that the documentation doesn't scream about this louder.
+condition: service_healthy is what actually makes Docker wait.
+Without it, depends_on is just ordering โ not synchronization.
+Still a bit annoyed this isn't the default behavior.
+Or at least that the docs don't scream about the distinction louder.

-The bigger problem was that I'd built my images with COPY . . in the Dockerfile, and that was it.
+The bigger problem was that my Dockerfile copied source code into the image at build time with COPY . ., and that was it.
 No volume mounting.
-So the code that ran inside the container was a frozen snapshot from build time.
-Change a file on your host machine?
-The container doesn't care.
+The code inside the container was a frozen snapshot.
+Edit a file on the host?
+Container doesn't notice.
 It has its own copy.

-The fix is to mount your project directory into the container at runtime.
-Overwrite the copied files with a live bind mount.
+Fix: mount the project directory into the container at runtime.
+Override the copied files with a live bind mount.

 services: